 60 – 70 Degrees

 Fun times can be had in 60 – 70 degree temperatures.
-The bass are usually chomping pretty good.
-Throw moving baits like crankbaits, and spinnerbaits.
-Once you locate fish try pitching and flipping softplastics at them in cover.
+The bass are usually chomping pretty well.
+Throw moving baits like crankbaits and spinnerbaits.
+Once you locate fish, try pitching and flipping soft plastics at them in cover.
 A wide arsenal of baits will find you bites in these temps.
 You can be sure bass are needing to eat at these times, so concentrate first on finding them.
-Then you can use what you like to catch them.
+After that is accomplished, you can use what you like to catch them.

 70 – 80+ Degrees

 The warmer water temperatures affects on bass fishing makes the bass become super aggressive.
 This is a good time to bust out your topwater baits.
 Also, look for bass to hang deep to stay cool.
-A drop shot, or a heavy swimbait is a good choice to get down there to catch some fish.
+A drop shot or a heavy swimbait are good choices to get down there to catch some fish.
 Bass become super sensitive to the intense sun from these warm days, so target shade or matted vegetation to find them hanging out to ambush their next meal.

-Hopefully, you can take this information about the water temperature affects on bass fishing, and use it on your next outing to catch more fish.
-My first questions I always ask when I hear about someone catching bass is, “What was the water temperature?”
+Hopefully, you can take this information about the water temperature affects on bass fishing and use it on your next outing to catch more fish.
+My first question I always ask when I hear about someone catching bass is, “What was the water temperature?”
 Getting clued into the water temperature will help you make better technique and bait selections on the water.

 Don’t forget to subscribe to the blog for more solid details to improve your ability to “Krak” bass!
-Plus, feel free to check out some of my different trip reports of different lakes at different times of year.
-It might help you determine some good things to use at various water temperatures.
+Plus, feel free to check out some of my trip reports of different lakes throughout the year.
+The reports might help you determine some good techniques to use at various water temperatures.
 You can always glean from my experiences on the water.
 Thanks for your support!

-The links above and below in this post are affiliate links were you can pick up baits, rod’s, reels, line, and anything else I use to “Krak” some bass with the various water temperature affects on bass fising.
-Krakenbass receives a small percentage of the sales through these links.
+The links above and below are affiliate links were you can pick up baits, rod’s, reels, line, and anything else I use to “Krak” some bass with the various water temperature affects on bass fishing.
+Kraken Bass receives a small percentage of the sales through these links.
 I only use links to baits, and gear I personally trust and know work.
-These links are here to be helpful for you, and not for the small amount I make for the sale of the products.
-Hopefully, these products can help you “krak” some bass!
+These links are here to be helpful for you–not for the small amount I make for the sale of the products.
+Hopefully, these products can help you “Krak” some bass!
 Thank you for your support.